 Not more than twenty-five hours of credit for appropriate graduate courses taken in residence at other institutions will be acceptable for transfer into a Doctoral program.

 Minimum Academic Requirements

-The degree of Doctor of Philosophy requires of candidates who specialize in Biochemistry a minimum of seventy-five credit hours to be earned in courses and in thesis research.
+The degree of Doctor of Philosophy requires of candidates a minimum of seventy-five credit hours to be earned in courses and in thesis research.